SEF is now accepting applications for projects taking place during the 2024-25 school year! Click below to apply.

 Responsible decision making is the ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety concerns, social norms, the realistic evaluation of consequences of various actions, and the well-being of self and others.

 Funds may be used to purchase SEL materials and provide training for the long-term and high-level implementation of empirically-validated social-emotional learning curricula.
 Some examples are described in the CASEL Guide, http://www.casel.org/guide/ though potential programs are not limited to these.

 Funds may be used to establish and sustain the implementation of a school-wide character development initiative in which the traits of good character and positive social values are taught and reinforced to create a strong, character-based school culture.
-The 20-year-old character education program at Centennial Elementary School provides an example of what such a program might look like.
+The long-standing character education program at Centennial Elementary School provides an example of what such a program might look like.

 Funds may be used to establish and sustain the implementation of a school-wide peace education program in which peaceful problem-solving and dispute resolution are actively taught and carried out in all settings within the school.
-The 20-year-old peace initiative at Centennial Elementary School provides a prototype for such an initiative.
+The long-standing peace initiative at Centennial Elementary School provides a prototype for such an initiative.
 It includes a student-written and student-led Peace Pledge, a “peace place” and “peace process” for problem-solving and many peace-themed visual reminders throughout the school.